 Chlorophyll data are also contained within the nutrient data.
-As such, WM&S'/BMWM is able to maintain a quarterly picture of algal activity within State waters.
-This chlorophyll data also proves to be useful as adjunct information to the Bureau's phytoplankton monitoring program.
-Further information on nutrients within State waters is available at www.state.nj.us/dep/wms/bmw in sections such as those referring to Estuarine and Coastal Water Quality.
+As such, WM&S'/BMWM is able to maintain an ongoing picture of algal activity within State waters.
+This chlorophyll data also proves to be useful as adjunct information for the Bureau's phytoplankton monitoring program.